-Research in physics for the environment and cultural heritage is primarily conducted in Florence at the Nuclear Techniques Laboratory for the Environment and Cultural Heritage (LABEC).
-Using techniques that involve ion beams produced by the accelerator located in the Experimental Physics building, atmospheric particulate samples are studied from both urban and industrial areas as well as from polar and remote regions.
-Similar techniques are also used for the analysis and dating of artifacts and finds of historical and cultural interest.
+Research in physics for the environment and cultural heritage is primarily carried out in Florence at the Laboratory of nuclear techniques for Environment and Cultural Heritage (LABEC).
+Analysis techniques based on the use of accelerated ion beams are developed and applied, taking advantage of the accelerator located in the Experimental Physics building.
+Environmental applications include the study of air pollution and climate change by the analysis of atmospheric particulate samples collected in both urban and industrial areas, as well as from polar and remote regions.
+Cultural heritage investigations include the analysis and dating of artifacts and finds of historical and cultural interest.

 Contacts: Franco Lucarelli, franco.lucarelli@unifi.it, Silvia Nava, silvia.nava@unifi.it

-For further information on this track and the research areas related to physics applied to the environment and cultural heritage (including thesis requests), you can refer to the contacts and also to the following web pages:
+For further information about this path and the research areas related to physics applied to the environment and cultural heritage (including thesis requests), you can refer to the contacts and also to the following web pages:

 Last